wanderlan/LitePascal/README.md

 - PR with these contributions for XD-Pascal project
 ### Beta 3
 - More FPC/Delphi compatibility
 - Even smaller minimal executables
+- Library using unit syntax
 - Library (dll/so) building
 ### Release 1
 - x64_windows target